ikmb/exome-seq/README.md

 The following steps/resources are needed to run this pipelines:
 * A working and configured Conda/Bioconda installation (please also see: https://bioconda.github.io/ - specifically point 2.)
 Set up channels)
 * The GATK resource bundle (or equivalent resources).
 For a way to set up you own resources, please have a look at config/rzcluster.config)
-* Bait/Target files matching your genome assembly of choice (files for assembly hg19 are included with this code base and can be used via the `--kit` flag)
+* Bait/Target files matching your genome assembly of choice (files for assemblies hg19, b37 and hg38 (no alt contigs) are included with this code base and can be used via the `--kit` flag)

 ### Configuration